 “Women’s rights are human rights”--a current anthem of the women’s movement--remains a vision, a goal, and a noble quest that we pursue at the Wellesley Centers for Women.
 As we say, “A world that is good for women is good for everyone."

-Jean Hardisty, Ph.D. is a Senior Scholar at the Wellesley Centers for Women at Wellesley College.
-She is the founder and president emerita of Political Research Associates (PRA), a Boston-based research center that analyzes right wing, authoritarian, and anti-democratic trends and publishes educational materials for the general public.
+Jean Hardisty, Ph.D., was a senior scholar at the Wellesley Centers for Women at Wellesley College until she passed away in 2015.
+She was the founder and president emerita of Political Research Associates (PRA), a Boston-based research center that analyzes right-wing, authoritarian, and anti-democratic trends and publishes educational materials for the general public.

 Why doesn't the Wellesley Center for Women do a webinar or feature on the two paths to achieving the Equal Rights Amendment today?
 One of course is the non-starter - starting all over again which surely couldn't succeed in any of our lifetimes.
 OR the new and exciting campaign launched by a mother-daughter social enterprise known as United 4 Equality, LLC.
 Their congressional joint resolution: HJ Res.
 43 and SJ Res.
 15 seeks to eliminate any deadline for ratification of the 1972 ERA in the final 3 states needed for victory.
 Sadly, most women who stand on the opposite of Phyllis Schlafly prefer to dismiss any possibility of laying the foundation for women's parity now and concede to allow Phyllis to die knowing she won (and women lost).